WildCodeSchool/symfony-dev-deploy/README.md

 Welcome!
 Here is what this repository can do for you:

-* Provide instructions to configure a similar Symfony development environment on each platform (macOS, Ubuntu and Windows).
+* Provide instructions to configure a similar Symfony development environment on each platform (Ubuntu 18.04 Desktop, macOS 10.15 and Windows 10).

-* Provide instructions to configure a deploy environment on a Ubuntu machine and automate the update process with Github Actions.
+* Provide instructions to configure a deploy environment on an Ubuntu 18.04 Server machine and automate the update process with Github Actions.

-The goal is to provide an opinionated, fully tested set of softwares that make an environment that just work.
+The goal is to provide an opinionated, fully tested environment, that just work.

 **This means no headaches trying to configure an environment or a specific tool and no more versions conflicts!**